turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

 * Can we identify the input?
 * Can we identify the output?
 * The "interface"
-* How do we characterize the transformation from input to output?

 ### The Essence of Testing -- Asking Questions